awsdocs/amazon-redshift-developer-guide/doc_source/r_STV_STARTUP_RECOVERY_STATE.md

 ## Sample queries<a name="r_STV_STARTUP_RECOVERY_STATE-sample-queries"></a>

-To monitor which tables are temporarily locked, execute the following query after a cluster restart\.
+To monitor which tables are temporarily locked, run the following query after a cluster restart\.

 ```
 select * from STV_STARTUP_RECOVERY_STATE;